 Again, who benefits?
 The most obvious beneficiary of the underwear bomber is the corporation that manufactures the full body scanners that show people as if they are naked.
 Obviously, the machines were already produced and awaiting a contract.
 Without the underwear bomber and the hype and fear the media generated over the new threat, it is unlikely the government could have succeeded with such massive violation of personal privacy.

-GOOD: Things you didn’t know were made of oil — and how to avoid them (throw out all soaps and lotions made with petrochemicals, because coconut oil, castile soap, vinegar, salts, and baking soda is all you really need)
+GOOD: Things you didn’t know were made of oil — and how to avoid them (throw out all soaps and lotions made with petrochemicals, because coconut or sweet almond oil, castile soap, vinegar, salts, and baking soda is all you really need)